 How to Purchase a 3-Day Fishing License

-You can buy the $37.00, 72-hour nonresident 3-day fishing license online at OutdoorAlabama for immediate access or in person at local license agents, district offices, or probate offices.
+You can buy the $37.00, 72-hour nonresident 3-day fishing license online at OutdoorAlabama website for immediate access or in person at local license agents, district offices, or probate offices.

 Where to Buy

 Physical copies are issued by local license agents, district offices, and probate offices statewide.
-Mail-in applications remain available if you prefer paper processing — allow processing time before your trip and verify agent hours and ID requirements to avoid noncompliance.
+Mail-in applications remain available if you prefer paper processing.
+Allow processing time before your trip and verify agent hours and ID requirements to avoid noncompliance.

 Payment Options